shifuguru/VanishingHUD/README.md

 ## Features:
 ```
-Once in-game you can summon the VanishingHUD menu by dialling the VanishingHUD Contact found in the Player's Phone, or by pressing F9 (customisable change key in .ini).
+Once in-game summon the VanishingHUD menu by:
+- dialling the VanishingHUD Contact found in the Player's Phone
+- pressing F9 (customisable change key in .ini)
 ```

 ## Built With